davidmoten/aws-helper/README.md

 ##StandardRequestBodyPassThrough.from
 When a request is mapped through from an API to a Lambda the *pass-through* json body template looks like [this](src/docs/pass-through-body-mapping-template.txt).

-When you want to deal with the body in a java Lambda navigating this bit of json is fraught with difficulties of nested maps that may or may not be present and the possibility of spellling mistakes.
+When you want to deal with the body in a java Lambda navigating this bit of json is painful because of null checks, nested maps and type coercion.
+This is where `StandardRequestBodyPassThrough` helps out:

-For these reasons you can do this in a java Lambda:

 ```java
 public class RequestHandler {